 British royal baby's first A to Z

-From fashion to specially-minted coins, here is an A to Z on Prince William and his wife Kate's second child, due to be born shortly after his mother went into labour earlier on Saturday.
+From baby fashion to specially-minted coins, here is an A to Z on the birth of Prince William and his wife Kate's second child, due to be born shortly after his mother went into labour earlier on Saturday.

 A is for ANNOUNCEMENT.
-A proclamation was displayed on an easel at the gates of Buckingham Palace, while news of the birth was tweeted by Kensington Palace and emailed to the press.
+A proclamation will be displayed on an easel at the gates of Buckingham Palace, while news of the birth will be tweeted by Kensington Palace and emailed to the press.
 Gun salutes will also mark the new arrival.

 B is for BROTHER.
-The new royal baby is 21 months younger than older brother Prince George, who is directly in line to become king one day.
+The new royal baby will be 21 months younger than older brother Prince George, who is directly in line to become king one day.

 C is for CHRISTENING.
 The baby will be baptised wearing a replica of a lace and satin gown that has been used since 1841.
 Tradition dictates the Archbishop of Canterbury Justin Welby, England's highest cleric, will conduct the christening.